Arium Waiver Program

 General FAQ's

-While enrollment in the waiver program is an alternative to the renters insurance requirement in the lease, the waiver program may not provide the resident with the same level of protection as would be the case if the resident had obtained a renters insurance policy.
-A renters insurance policy typically has two coverage parts: (1) personal liability insurance; and (2) personal property insurance for the resident’s personal property that provides protection beyond the resident’s unit.
+The liability waiver program does not provide the resident with the same level of protection as a renters insurance policy.
+A renters insurance policy typically has two coverage parts: (1) personal liability insurance; and (2) personal property insurance for the resident’s personal property, often including protection for such property beyond the resident’s unit.
 Personal liability insurance provides the resident policyholder with protection against claims resulting from bodily injury to other people (including medical payments to others) and property damage to third party property.
-Accordingly, it may be in the best interest of a resident to purchase a renters insurance policy to have broader personal liability and personal property protection in place.
+The liability waiver program primarily provides protection against damage that a resident of an enrolled unit causes to the community’s property.
+Accordingly, it may be in your best interest to purchase a renters insurance policy to have broader personal liability and personal property protection in place.

-Once a resident’s unit is enrolled in the waiver program, the monthly waiver program fees as indicated in the Liability Waiver Lease Addendum will be added to the monthly rental charge.
-Accordingly, the waiver program fees are billed monthly and are collected with your monthly rent.
-The waiver program fees are not pro-rated or adjusted for partial month enrollment.
+Once LeaseTrack enrolls a unit in the liability waiver program, the monthly program fees will be collected along with the monthly rental charge.
+The program fees are not pro-rated or adjusted for partial month enrollment.

-The waiver program participation is non-transferable to any other location.
-An enrolled resident may wish to consult with its own insurance professional for a review of insurance needs, including consideration of whether to secure insurance effective with any move to ensure the resident’s belongings are adequately protected during the moving process.
-For mid-term cancellations of participation in the waiver program, the community requires renters insurance to be placed on file to ensure you meet any on-going lease obligations.
-An enrolled resident may contact LeaseTrack at (800) 430-8075 to cancel the waiver program participation and provide evidence of renters insurance.
+Program participation is non-transferable to any other location.
+A resident of an enrolled unit may wish to consult with his or her own insurance professional for a review of insurance needs, including consideration of whether to secure insurance effective with any move to ensure the resident’s belongings are adequately protected during the moving process.

-The landlord or property manager has incurred costs and expenses in connection with the administration of the program, including for a contractual liability insurance policy to support the waiver program, a captive insurance company to reinsure the risk under the insurance policy, and to pay a third-party to administer the waiver program, including claims processing.
-The waiver program fees are intended to reimburse the landlord or property manager for these costs and expenses and to compensate the reinsurer for the underwriting risk assumed.
+No, but the property manager doesThe property manager has incurred costs and expenses in connection with the administration of the program, including for a contractual liability insurance policy to support the liability waiver program, a captive insurance company to reinsure the risk under the insurance policy, and third parties to administer the liability waiver program and to process claims.
+The program fees are intended to reimburse the property manager for these costs and expenses, to compensate the reinsurer for the underwriting risk assumed and to generate income for the property manager and its affiliates.

 • Name, and names of all adults living in the home